boaldave/ID4WithClients/docs/id4/ID4Database/DatabaseGenScriptID4.rst

         CHECK_POLICY=ON
     GO

-Next you can run this script to create all database objects:
+Next run this script to create all database objects:

 .. code-block:: sql